reddmetrics/reddmetrics.github.com/aboutus.md

 		</br>

 		<li><img src="/images/darius.jpg" height=120 width=120 align=left style="margin: 0px 10px 0px 0px;" />
 			<p><FONT COLOR="#a00">Darius Nassiry</FONT> is a founding member of REDD Metrics, where he guides business development, and is visiting fellow at the Center for Global Development, where he focuses on climate finance.
 Previously, Darius served as a Director at the Millennium Challenge Corporation (MCC), where he led teams responsible for MCC investments in Asia and launched MCC’s climate change initiative.
 His experience includes corporate finance and M&A positions in energy and utilities in New York, London, and Tokyo.
 Earlier in his career, he served as a Foreign Service Officer in Mexico and Kenya.
-He received a Bachelors degree from Carleton College and a Masters in Public Administration from Princeton University.
+He received a Bachelors degree from Carleton College, and a Masters in Public Administration from Princeton University.
 He is currently based in Oslo, Norway.</p>
 		</li>
 		</br>